-Consent: In the context of sexual activity, consent means by clear, unambiguous action, agreeing, giving permission or saying “yes” to sexual activity with someone else.
+Policy: In the context of sexual activity, consent means by clear, unambiguous action, agreeing, giving permission or saying “yes” to sexual activity with someone else.
 Consent is not present if a sexual act is committed through force, threat, intimidation, or against the will of another.
 Furthermore, an individual cannot give consent if incapacitated from doing so due to the influence of drugs, alcohol, or other condition.
 (Sexual and Interpersonal Misconduct Policy; Code of Student Conduct)

-Dating Violence: Violence committed by a person—
+Policy: Violence committed by a person—

-Domestic Violence: An assault under any of the following circumstances:
+Policy: An assault under any of the following circumstances:

 Under Iowa law, a person commits an assault when, without justification, the person does any of the following:

 1. Any act which is intended to cause pain or injury to, or which is intended to result in physical contact which will be insulting or offensive to another, coupled with the apparent ability to execute the act.